EU Licensed4.8/5

 Does Mounjaro work without dieting?

-Mounjaro naturally reduces appetite and calorie intake, so strict dieting is not usually required.
+Mounjaro naturally lowers appetite and how much you eat, so strict dieting is not usually needed.

-However, NICE recommends combining treatment with a reduced-calorie diet and increased physical activity for the best long-term outcomes.
+Even so, NICE advises pairing it with a reduced-calorie diet and more physical activity for the best long-term results.

 Why is Mounjaro given once a week?